markstos/fish-shell/sphinx_doc_src/cmds/string.rst

 ``string escape [(-n | --no-quoted)] [--style=xxx] [STRING...]``

-``string escape`` escapes each STRING in one of three ways.
+``string escape`` escapes each STRING in one of four ways.
 The first is ``--style=script``.
 This is the default.
 It alters the string such that it can be passed back to ``eval`` to produce the original argument again.
 By default, all special characters are escaped, and quotes are used to simplify the output when possible.
 If ``-n`` or ``--no-quoted`` is given, the simplifying quoted format is not used.
 Exit status: 0 if at least one string was escaped, or 1 otherwise.

 ``--style=var`` ensures the string can be used as a variable name by hex encoding any non-alphanumeric characters.
 The string is first converted to UTF-8 before being encoded.